 Most running injuries are caused by a combination of excessive stress on the tissues and bad biomechanics.
 Many injuries happen after a sudden change in training – getting back to running after a long time of rest, or suddenly increasing one’s training volume/intensity.
 Time away from being active can lead to muscle imbalances as well as a decreased ability for the muscle to absorb shocks, due to decreased strength.

-Muscle imbalances in strength and flexibility causes changes in the body’s biomechanics that may not be apparent in day to day activity; however they are magnified when one starts to run or when one changes one’s running intensity.
+Muscle imbalances in strength and flexibility cause changes in the body’s biomechanics that may not be apparent in day to day activity; however they are magnified when one starts to run or when one changes one’s running intensity.
 These eventually put excessive loading on certain parts of the body – be it a tendon, a ligament, or the cartilages of your knee; injuries happen once the tissue can no longer support the excessive loading.

 Thus, it is important when getting back into running to follow a graded program, in addition to training and correcting the body’s muscle imbalances in flexibility and strength.